-3. Support Groups – Our Empowering Survivors support group is being offered virtually via Zoom through June 2020.
-Groups take place on Monday evenings from 6-7:30pm.
-For more information or to join the group, please email email@example.com.
+3. Support Groups – Our Empowering Survivors support group is being offered virtually via Zoom.
+Groups take place on Monday evenings from 6:00pm-7:30pm.
+For more information or to join the group, please email firstname.lastname@example.org.

-4. Prevention – Our Prevention Team has developed REP lessons and worksheets through online platforms that can be used by our schools during this time of e-learning.
-If you and your teen (7th grade and up) are interested in accessing our online healthy relationship lessons, please reach out to firstname.lastname@example.org.
+4. Prevention – Our Prevention Team has developed REP lessons and worksheets through online platforms that can be used by our schools in virtual and in-person learning settings.
+Prevention Coordinators can also make plans to visit classrooms live through virtual platforms.
+If you and your teen (7th grade and up) are interested in accessing our online healthy relationship lessons, please reach out to email@example.com.

-6. Volunteers – We are suspending individual and group volunteer activities in order to comply with social distancing and prevent the spread of illness within our shelters and other locations through June 30, 2020.
-Volunteer trainings and information will be offered virtually prior to this date.
-Please contact our Volunteer Coordinator, Lisa Nalley, if you are interested in volunteering.
+6. Volunteers – We are limiting individual and group volunteer activities in order to comply with social distancing and prevent the spread of illness within our shelters and other locations.
+Volunteer trainings and information will be offered virtually during this time.
+Volunteer activities that are able to be conducted virtually (virtual outreach activities, etc.) or safely with CDC recommended safety precautions in place (volunteering on our help line, assisting with outdoor shelter improvement projects, etc.) can still be conducted.
+Please contact our Volunteer Coordinator, Lisa Nalley, to learn more about current volunteer opportunities that are available.

-7. Resale Shop – Safe Harbor Resale Shop re-opened Monday, May 4!
-Resale Shop hours are Monday-Saturday from 9am-5pm.
+7. Resale Shop – Safe Harbor Resale Shop will be temporarily closed from Monday, December 14-Saturday, January 2, with plans to re-open on Monday, January 4.
+Regular Resale Shop hours are Monday-Saturday from 9am-5pm.
 Donation drop-off hours are Monday-Saturday from 9am-4pm.
 We encourage you to follow Safe Harbor Resale Shop on Facebook and Instagram for the latest happenings.

 8. Shelter Donations – To see our current needs, please visit our Amazon Wishlist.